 Now, some specific loans and credit lines have built-in waiting periods after you declare bankruptcy.
 You can’t get a car loan, for example, until after your debts have been discharged.
 Your interest rate will also be very high — so paying for a car in cash is a better option.
 Conventional mortgages require a four-year wait after bankruptcy, but you can get an FHA loan after two years.

 Other than that, it’s just a waiting game.
 But the more positive new activities you add to your credit report, the less your past damaging ones will matter.
-You may regret the behaviors that brought you to file for bankruptcy, but do all the things you wish you’d done with your old credit life, and your credit will be on its way to repair.
-It might take between seven and 10 years for the bankruptcy to drop off of your credit report entirely, but if you aggressively practice smart financial behaviors, you’ll soon have a future with lower rates, lower fees, and a healthy handle on your finances.
+You may regret the behaviors that led you to file for bankruptcy, but if you do all the things you wish you’d done with your old credit life, your credit will soon start to right itself.
+It may take between seven and 10 years for the bankruptcy to drop off of your credit report entirely, but if you aggressively practice smart financial behaviors, you’ll soon have a future with lower rates, lower fees, and a healthy handle on your finances.